visit-dav/visit/src/doc/building_visit/BuildingOnWindows/ConfiguringWithCMakeGUI.rst

 Location of windowsbuild Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For a released version of  VisIt_'s source code, the *windowsbuild* directory containing the pre-built thirdparty binaries is located peer to *src*.
+For a released version of  VisIt_'s source code, the *windowsbuild* directory containing the prebuilt third-party binaries is located peer to *src*.
 CMake generation should locate this directory automatically.
 :numref:`Figure %s<visit_dirs_from_released_source_image>`